ArjunSureshKumar92/CYOQ-CreateYourOwnQueue/README.md

 Step 1: To get all the dependencies
     npm install

-Step 2: To run the server
+Step 2: To run the application
-    node bin\www
+    npm start